IT

 You could be a recent graduate trying to break into the world of technology.
 Or, you’re changing your career path to IT.
 Naturally, you may not have direct work experience on your IT CV.
 What do you do then?

-Focus on the technical skills you acquired and used during a work placement, charity work, or a project.
-Next, demonstrate what you learnt and how it’s transferable to the job you’re after.
-Additionally, relevant qualifications can speak volumes about your capabilities and untapped potential.
+Focus on the technical skills you acquired and utilised during a work placement, charity work, or a project.
+Next, demonstrate what you learnt and how it’s transferable to the job you’re pursuing.
+Additionally, relevant certifications can speak volumes about your capabilities and untapped potential.

 Using action verbs to highlight your value

-As mentioned earlier, action verbs resonate with the sort of language recruiters pay attention to.
-You want these powerful terms to begin your bullet points because they highlight your skills and achievements in a compelling manner.
+As mentioned earlier, action verbs resonate like the kind of music recruiters would pay attention to.
+You want these powerful terms to begin your bullet points because they highlight your skills and achievements in a compelling way.

 Examples of action verbs for an IT CV: